nadrino/simple-cpp-logger/README.md

 ## Getting Setup

 You can add simple-cpp-logger to your existing project as a submodule for example.
-In this example we assume that your project is using CMake.
+In this guide we assume that your project is using CMake.
 In your CMakeLists.txt, add the following lines:

 ```cmake